Surge testing is to be carried out in two more areas of London after cases of the South Africa COVID variant were discovered.

 A statement said: “The council will shortly offer tests to anyone over the age of 16 living or working in a small number of selected streets.

 “They will be asked either to complete a home test or book a test at Harrow Arts Centre.
 The council will also be approaching nearby businesses.

 “These streets are in Belmont, Harrow Weald, Hatch End, Headstone North, Marlborough and Wealdstone wards.”

 Earlier this month, surge testing was deployed in North Wembley, not far from the affected parts of Harrow, after the South African variant was traced in the area.

 In south London, people living in Battersea, Roehampton and Putney Heath were asked five days ago to take a test, even if they were not showing symptoms.
-That was also due to the South African variant.
+That was also due to the discovery of the South African variant.

-The head of the UK effort to find new variants, Professor Sharon Peacock, said she is most worried about the one from South Africa.
+The head of the UK effort to find new variants, Prof Sharon Peacock of COG-UK, says out of all the variants that have been identified in the last few months, including the one dubbed Kent, after it was first identified in COVID cases from the county, she is most worried about the one from South Africa.

-She said that B.1.351 – as it is also known – “is more transmissible but it also has a change in a gene mutation, which we refer to as E484K, which is associated with reduced immunity – so our immunity is reduced against that virus”.
+She told Reuters B.1.351, as the variant is also known, “is more transmissible but it also has a change in a gene mutation, which we refer to as E484K, which is associated with reduced immunity – so our immunity is reduced against that virus”.

 Surge testing has been carried out in a number of places across the UK whenever cases of the South African, Brazilian (P1) and other variants of concern have been found.

-As of 10 March, the government said it had identified 234 cases of the South Africa variant and seven cases of the Brazilian variant.
+As of 10 March, the government says it has identified 234 cases of the South Africa variant and 7 cases of the Brazilian P1 variant.